a-angeliev/Shoecommerce/server/README.md

 > }
 > ```
 > Server validations are:
-> - Token require in header
+> - Token required in header
 > - Valid product id
 > - Rate must be 0, 1, 2 ,3 ,4, 5 or missing in request.
 > - *Comment is not required